ronaldbosma/azure-apim-plantuml/README.md

 ### Legend

-You can add a legend to your diagram to explain the different symbols using the `ApimLegend` macro.
+You can add a legend to your diagram to explain the different symbols using the `ApimSymbolLegend` macro.
 This helps to clarify the meaning of each symbol used in your API Management diagram.

 The macro takes the following parameters: